ffrouin/docker/README.md

 Based image for Laurux SQL database running Ubuntu 16.04 LTS

 ## ffrouin/laurux-desktop-16.04
-Based image for Laurux application running Ubunu 16.04 LTS
+Based image for Laurux application running Ubuntu 16.04 LTS

+## ffrouin/reprap-desktop-16.04
+Based image for Reprap application running Ubuntu 16.04 LTS

 ## phusion/basedimage 0.9.19 linked to branch 14.04 of Ubuntu
 Copy of official phusion/baseimage 0.9.19 linked to branch 14.04 of Ubuntu.
 From version 0.9.19, phusion/baseimage is linked to branch 16.04 of Ubuntu.